parallelchain-io/parallelchain-protocol/Runtime.md

 ### Gas counting

-$gc$ is adjusted *before* each step **in the commands phase** that involves operations in one of the [5 categories](Gas.md#gas) listed in the gas specification.
-Execution in the pre-charge and charge steps are paid for in the [transaction inclusion cost](Gas.md#transaction-inclusion-cost), which is included in the initial value of $gc$.
+$gc$ is adjusted *before* each step *in the commands phase* that involves operations in one of the [5 categories](Gas.md#gas) listed in the gas specification.
+Execution of steps in the pre-charge and charge phases do not adjust $gc$.
+They are paid for in the [transaction inclusion cost](Gas.md#transaction-inclusion-cost), which is included up-front in the initial value of $gc$.

 The cost of storing a minimal size command receipt for each of a transaction's commands is also already covered by the transaction inclusion cost.
 In exceptional circumstances, a transaction's receipt may contain less command receipts than there are commands.
 The cost of storing the excess command receipts in these cases are *not* refunded.